pjasani/Ensemble-Learning-Research/Readme.txt

 ########################################################################################

-Name: Pratik
 Research: Ensemble Machine Learning

 ########################################################################################

-Files submitted: heart.csv - dataset utilized for the research
+Files  :         heart.csv - dataset utilized for the research
                  Ensemble_Learning_Jasani.pdf - This file contains the final research results. researchTesting.ipynb - The jupyter file used to analyze the data and generate resulted required for the research
                  IEEE Paper Format.doc - This file contains the instructions for the IEEE paper format.